htrajan/ht-drawsteel/Bestiary/Kobold Veles.md

 - ✦ ≤11: 1 damage
 - ★ 12–16: 2 damage

-Effect: All kobolds ignore opportunity attacks from the target until the start of the veles’ next turn.
+Effect: All kobolds ignore opportunity attacks from the target until the start of the veles' next turn.

 **Shield?
 Shield!**